rodolfojt/MLEN_Software_Engineering_Practices/Software Engineering Practices.md

 [For more guidelines check PEP 8 Style Guide for Python.](https://www.python.org/dev/peps/pep-0008/?#code-lay-out)

-2. Modular
+## 2. Modular
 1. Functions
 2. Modules
     - Encapsulating code into Files

-## Tip 1: DRY (Don't repeat yourself)
+#### Tip 1: DRY (Don't repeat yourself)

-## Tip 2: Abstract your logic to improve readability
+#### Tip 2: Abstract your logic to improve readability

-## Tip 3: Minimize the number of entities (functions, classes, modules, etc.)
+#### Tip 3: Minimize the number of entities (functions, classes, modules, etc.)

-## Tip 4: Functions should do one thing
+#### Tip 4: Functions should do one thing

-## Tip 5: Arbitrary variables names can be more effective in certain functions
+#### Tip 5: Arbitrary variables names can be more effective in certain functions

-## Tip 6: Try to use fewer than three arguments per functions
+#### Tip 6: Try to use fewer than three arguments per functions

-3. Refactoring Code
+## 3. Refactoring Code
 1. Why?
     1. Reduce workload in long run
     2. Easier to maintain code
     3. Reuse more of your code
     4. Become a better developer

+## 4. Efficient Code

+- Reducing run time
+- Reducing space in memory

+The importance to improve performance is context dependant.
+You need to evaluate if improve performance is really crucial to deliver more value to your solution.

+## 5. Documentation

+#### Why documentation ?
+- Clarify complex parts of code
+- Navigate code easily
+- Describe use and purpose of components